Great Minds/CoMPASS Scholar Program

-The grant principal investigators (PI) Dr. Funmi Ayobami, Assistant Teaching Professor in Biomedical Engineering and Dr. Kathy Chen, Executive Director, STEM Education Center along with the GMC Scholar Support team is monitoring each of the students’ learning, academic outcomes, research, campus involvement, and professional development as they matriculate through WPI.
+The grant principal investigators (PI) Dr. Jessica Rosewitz, Assistant Teaching Professor in Engineering and Dr. Kathy Chen, Executive Director, STEM Education Center along with the GMC Scholar Support team is monitoring each of the students’ learning, academic outcomes, research, campus involvement, and professional development as they matriculate through WPI.

 - Additionally, these 20 scholars are provided wraparound programming support from the Office of Diversity, Inclusion, and Multicultural Education (ODIME).

 The CoMPASS scholarship was designed to provide additional financial support for GMC Scholars who come to WPI receiving the Great Minds Scholarship.
 The Great Minds Scholarship fully covers tuition and fees for select students while the CoMPASS grant funded scholarship covers housing and a meal plan for scholars.

 The proposal is designed to support the first-generation STEM scholars through a residential student experience with the hope of producing outcomes to enhance programs and services currently offered by WPI once the grant cycle has run its course.